Episodes

 We spoke to two vice-chancellors about how they navigate these challenges.

-Alex Zelinsky has been vice-chancellor of the University of Newcastle, Australia, since 2018.
-He a computer scientist and systems engineer by background who has previously worked in government as Australia’s Chief Defence Scientist.
+Alex Zelinsky has been vice-chancellor of the University of Newcastle, Australia since 2018.
+He is a computer scientist and systems engineer by background who has previously worked in government as Australia’s chief defence scientist.

 Anton Muscatelli has been principal and vice-chancellor of the University of Glasgow since 2009.
 He will be retiring next year after leading the university through a period of impressive growth.
 An economist, Anton was chair of the First Minister’s Standing Council on Europe and a member of the Scottish Government’s Council of Economic Advisers until 2021.
 He has been a special adviser to the House of Commons Treasury Select Committee on fiscal and monetary policy, and has advised the European Commission and the World Bank.